About Amanda Anderson, MPA, MSN, RN

 You see, I’ve felt my nursing self change of late, with an urge growing within me to slowly step back from the bedside, at least for a bit.
 Perhaps it’s school and the clarification of future goals forming in my mind, but clinical work has felt more like job-work, and this other work, this future work that largely centers on telling my nursing story, is becoming what I think of as calling-work.

 Staring down at my poor patient, I realized I’d swung the balance of bedside work and calling-work too much to one side lately.
 I’ve been working—as a nurse—too much, and working—as a writer and a student—too little.
-After seven years of bedside nursing, and the joys and trials […]
+After seven years of bedside nursing, and the joys and trials of per […]

 A Tale of Two Dangerous Products